reactioncommerce/reaction-docs/public-docs/storefront-login.md

 See [Concepts: Accounts](./concepts-accounts.md) for background.

 After you've implemented a storefront that allows anonymous shopping and checkout, you'll most likely want to add the ability to log in.
-For details, see [Understanding Hydra Auth Setup](./understanding-hydra-setup.md).
+For details, see [Developer Concepts: Authentication](./developer-authentication).

 Actual implementation will vary depending on whether you're creating a single page app, an app with a server, a native app, or something else.
 For the purposes of this guide, we're just going to assume that you have an authentication flow working.